xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 The shout is “Ex-tin-ction!
 Re-be-llion! ...
 Hey!”

 **A Break** *Forearms make an upside-down V*
-The shout is ”Act now!”
+The shout is “Act now!”

 ### Looping